gnuradio/hugo-website/content/grcon/grcon20/about.md

 ## Vendor Exhibition & Demo Space

-With the continued rise of GNU Radio in the commercial, academic, and government sectors, the vendor booths offer a unique opportunity to see the latest Software Radio technology from some of the field’s leaders.
+With the continued rise of GNU Radio in the commercial, academic, and government sectors, the vendor exhibits offer a unique opportunity to see the latest Software Radio technology from some of the field’s leaders.

 ## Technology Showcase & Poster Session